NAO Robot Autonomous Ball Search and Kick System

 Hardware

-- NAO humanoid robot
+- NAO humanoid robot;

-- onboard RGB camera
+- onboard RGB camera;

-- IMU and joint encoders
+- IMU and joint encoders.

 Software

-- NAOqi framework
+- NAOqi framework;

-- Python / C++ APIs
+- Python and C++ APIs.

 Computer Vision

-- HSV segmentation
+- HSV segmentation;

-- contour detection
+- contour detection;

-- geometric estimation
+- geometric distance estimation.

 Algorithms

-- finite-state machine (FSM)
+- finite-state machine;

-- proportional control
+- proportional heading control;

 Outcome